Workshop on Incomplete Data

 EM algorithm¬ÛÃö¤åÄmªºSeminar

-He says that "I liked the paper written by Louis, since one extra step at the end
+says that "I liked the paper written by Louis, since one extra step at

 only to find a negative variance ---- there is a small typo in that paper.